The Management

 checks?

-technique since it is meant to verify information obtained from resumes
+information obtained from resumes

 eliminate someone from consideration or for discovering information